HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 #### Performance

-Performance is an emergent system property, it is not something that you can implement as you would a new feature.
+Performance is an emergent system property; it is not something that you can implement as you would a new feature.
 It is something that has to be factored into everything you do.
 One simplistic view is that the more features that you add to your site, the slower it will be.

 At the same time, it is now common knowledge that a faster site leads to a higher conversion rate.
 So why do we see such poor performance scores for ecommerce sites?
 One reason for this may be that the site speed and conversation rate statistics are always offered without any consideration for the decisions that ecommerce businesses face.
 When revenue growth is required every year, even the law of diminishing returns says that conversion rate improvements cannot only be met through speed gains.
-This, together with the high consumer demands on the ecommerce experience lead to a situation where more features become the priority.
+This, together with the high consumer demands on the ecommerce experience leads to a situation where more features become the priority.

 What's more, there is often more nuance to the decision to include a feature.
 For example, do the benefits of a live chat widget outweigh the performance impact?
 Does the answer change depending on the context?
 Should you wait for a developer to install it to ensure that it's lazy-loaded or just use Google Tag Manager?
 What's the opportunity cost of not using that development time for something else?